Skip to content

 • Collection prices recompute using the card’s finish-specific price in the new currency

-• The “Lowest Price” toggle finds the cheapest printing per the active currency — images update accordingly
+• The “Lowest Price” toggle finds the cheapest printing per the active currency and price store — images update accordingly

 • Price bracket grouping labels adapt to the active currency symbol